-Reducing Expenses Isn’t Easy
+Reducing Expenses Isn’t Easy but Can Be Fun

 Another example is wine.
-Both of us love wine.
+We love wine!
 We hosted a game night recently and our friends brought a couple nice bottles of wine.
-After we finished the bottles, we were tempted to tap into our wine collection for better (also more expensive) wine.
+After we finished the bottles, we were tempted to tap into our wine collection for better (read more expensive) wine.

-Our Top 10
+Our Top 10 Expenses Reduced

 - Brand name products – We were the kings of brand names at one time, but store brands are as good as name brands in many case.
 Shop at The Dollar Store, Big Lots or other similar store for basic home products such as dish detergent, soaps, shampoos, household cleaners, some kitchen supplies and more.

 - Entertainment – The Internet is full of recommendations to entertain yourself and your family for free or cheap, such as The Simple Dollar and Mr. Free Stuff.
 If you’re lucky, your city or state lists things to do such as Denver.org.
 Not all of it is free or cheap, but with a little searching you can find things that will fit your budget.
-We built a calendar and planned our activities around free or cheap events.
+We build a calendar and planned our activities around free or cheap events.

 - Movies – A 3D IMAX movie these days goes for $16 a ticket.
 For an $8 per month subscription to Netflix you have access to an unlimited number of movies.
 It may be worthwhile to spend $65 on a third-generation of Apple TV and rent a higher grade, more current movie for $5.
 Not only is the cost of seeing the movie cheaper, but homemade or store bought popcorn and other treats are cheaper and healthier than at the movie theater.
 If this doesn’t work, we now go the coupon route when we go see most movies.